Eat.Drink.Pure

 Instructions

-• Crush cardamoms in a mortar and pestle or alternatively use cardamom powder.
+• Crush cardamoms in a mortar and pestle and pit and halve dates.
+Set aside.

-• Put cashews in a food processor and blitz till you get a grainy texture.
+• Put cashews in a food processor and blitz till you get a grainy, sandy texture.
+Next, add the crushed cardamom, rose water, and pitted and halved dates.
+Process till everything is fully incorporated.

 Notes

-Make sure to crush the cardamom seeds fully so that they are evenly distributed in the mix.
+1. Make sure to crush the cardamom seeds fully before adding them to the processor so that they are evenly distributed in the mix.

 Nutrition